kanbanyte/sepb/assessments/sepa/design.md

 	cobot_join --> CobotActionServer3
 	CobotActionServer3 --> [*] : Pick Place Response
 ```

-## Components
-### Cobot Action Server
-The Cobot Action Server is a ROS2 node that acts as a server that performs a pick-and-place task upon a request from an action client.
-The action server is responsible for coordinating different nodes and services to obtain the positions of chips, cases, and tray movements,
-build a list of trajectories, and publish them to a topic that the robot arm is subscribed to or sends a request to the Gripper Server.
-The interaction between the server and the Camera Server and Gripper Server are synchronous,
-with the server stopping until a satisfactory response from these service is received

-### Camera Server
-The Camera Server is a ROS2 node that provides the position of chips and cases as well as suggested cobot move when requested.
-Detection requests are separated by 3 different services supported by the node: tray service, chip service, and case service.
-All three service capture an image with the ZED camera and feed it to the relevant AI model to retrieve bounding boxes of objects.
-The chip and tray service convert these bounding boxes into numbered positions of chips (1 to 48) and trays (1 to 17), respectively.
-The tray service is different, instead of returning the position and classes of trays (full, empty or partially full),
-it returns a suggested command related to the trays based on their current state.
-The command follows the below set of logic:
-* If assembly tray is empty, move it to the empty position of either tray 1 and tray 2.
-* If the assembly tray is absent, a fully loaded tray 1 or 2 is moved to the assembly position.
-* If tray 1 or 2 is empty, start loading that tray.
-* If tray 1 or 2 is partially loaded, continue loading that tray.

-This set of moves is encoded into an enumeration with 8 values and passed as an integer in the response.
-Since all three services return a single integer, they share the same service interface and
-the client is expected to interpret the returned signal based on the service invoked.

-### Gripper Server and Join Trajectory Topic
-These two components are responsible for moving the cobot, including its joints and the gripper.
-Each movement of the cobot is encoded into a list of joint trajectories i.e., coordinates indicating where each joint should be in 3D space.
-Movements to pick up and move all required objects are included and can be invoked by supplying a "goal" name which represent an individual move.

-The gripper is controlled via a separate ROS2 node known as the Gripper Server.
-The node requires connection to the PLC that controls the cobot.
-On the PLC, a program called 'gripper_test.urp' has been created that runs a loop to check which digital output pins are active.
-When the gripper service is called, a callback which sets the pin number and activates the gripper itself is invoked.
-Once the pin has been activated, the gripper will open or close as defined in 'gripper_test.urp'.
-After the pin number and state has been sent, the 'ROS.urp' program is loaded played, giving control back to the PC (i.e., the Cobot Action Server).

 ## Design Verification
 The following sequence diagram offers a visual representation of how the implemented system complies with the project requirements.